ryanwitteck/Animator/README.md

 Attributes are the smallest and simplest data that exists: Color and Posn, which represent a shape's color and position at any given time.
 These are implemented in our attributes package.

-Since part one of this assignment we have changed our Color class to store RGB values as doubles instead of ints, to allow us to still accurately represent colors when they are not exact integer values.
-We have also created a new method changeColor that allows us to change the RGB values of a color by a certain amount instead of directly setting it to a value.
+In part two of this assignment, we changed our Color class to store RGB values as doubles instead of ints to allow us to still accurately represent colors when they are not exact integer values.
+We also created a new method changeColor that allows us to change the RGB values of a color by a certain amount instead of directly setting it to a value.
 We created this method, so we could more easily implement our ChangeColorCmd class.
 We have also changed the toString methods of both the Posn and Color classes in order to make the information more easily parsable.

 #### Shapes
 Shapes are the objects being animated by our model and are represented by the interface IShape.